uclahs-cds/pipeline-align-DNA/README.md

 ## 4. Index BAM Files

-After marking dup BAM files, the BAM files are then indexed by utilizing Picard Tool’s `BuildBamIndex` command.
+After marking up BAM files, the BAM files are then indexed by utilizing Picard Tool’s `BuildBamIndex` command.
 This utilizes the `VALIDATION_STRINGENCY=LENIENT` option to indicate how errors should be handled and keep the process running if possible.

 ---